 ARKET was founded with the mission to simplify good choices and influence positive change in our industry.
-Our design philosophy is based on the Nordic tradition of simplicity and function.
-We aim to create well-made and beautiful everyday things that our customers will be able to use and love for a long time.
-By presenting a broad collection of well-considered fashion, food, scents, beauty and home items under one roof, we want to inspire people to live a more sustainable lifestyle.
+Our design philosophy is based on the Nordic tradition of simplicity, function and everyday beauty, and by offering under one roof a broad collection of well-considered fashion, food, and functional home items, we want to inspire people to live a more sustainable lifestyle.

 Materials | Suppliers | Longevity

-About 70 percent of a garment’s environmental footprint comes from the production phase – from the fibre and raw material production and from spinning, dyeing, weaving, knitting and sewing – before it reaches the customer.
+More than 70 percent* of a garment’s environmental footprint comes from the production phase – from the fibre and raw material production and from spinning, dyeing, weaving, knitting and sewing – before it reaches the customer.
 The remaining part is a combination of transport, retail, laundry and the process of taking care of the product at the end of its use.
-Designing for a longer life and advancing the use of responsible and ethically produced materials are some of the main priorities in reducing our environmental footprint, and the areas where we can make the greatest difference.
+Designing for a longer life and advancing the use of more responsible materials are some of the main priorities in reducing our environmental footprint, and the areas where we can make the greatest difference.

-During 2020, a total of 76 percent of our ready-to-wear, accessories and homeware textiles were made using sustainably sourced materials.
-This year we also reached our goal of working exclusively with preferred cotton, which means either organic or recycled cotton or cotton sourced through the Better Cotton Initiative (BCI).
-ARKET has committed to using 100 percent sustainably sourced materials by 2030 and becoming fully climate-positive by 2040.
-To be climate-positive means that our whole value chain will help create an environmental benefit – by reducing and removing more greenhouse gas emissions from the atmosphere than what we emit – even as we grow and expand our business.
+During 2021, a total of 90 percent of our ready-to-wear, accessories and homeware textiles were made using sustainably sourced materials.
+In 2020 we reached our goal of working exclusively with preferred cotton, which means either organic or recycled cotton or cotton sourced through the Better Cotton Initiative (BCI).
+We are also aiming to increase the share of recycled cotton year by year – when possible, and without impacting the quality and durability of the product.
+ARKET has committed to using 100 percent more sustainably sourced materials by 2030 and becoming fully climate-positive by 2040.
+Climate positive means reducing more greenhouse gas emissions than our value chain emits – all the way from cotton farms to the customers’ washing machines.

-Sustainably sourced materials are those that naturally have a lighter imprint on the environment, such as linen, or materials that are consciously produced in a more ethical or responsible manner.
+The materials we label as ‘more sustainably sourced’ are those that are consciously produced in a more ethical or responsible manner, or that naturally have a lighter imprint on the environment.
 This definition is based on an assessment of the material’s full lifecycle.

-The majority of our sustainably sourced materials are certified and verified by third-party standards: Organic Content Standard (OCS) and Global Organic Textile Standard (GOTS) for organic materials, Recycled Claim Standard (RCS) and Global Recycled Standard (GRS) for recycled materials and the Responsible Wool Standard (RWS) for wools.
+The majority of our more sustainably sourced materials are certified and verified by third-party standards: Organic Content Standard (OCS) for organic materials, Recycled Claim Standard (RCS) and Global Recycled Standard (GRS) for recycled materials and the Responsible Wool Standard (RWS) for wools.

 Our favourite sustainably sourced materials currently include: